 Purchasing a Malinois puppy will set you back a couple of thousand dollars, but purchasing a trained protection dog will set you back tens of thousands of dollars.

 Exactly how much your dog costs depends on what he’s been trained to do.

 Regardless of bloodlines, not every Belgian Malinois is a candidate for personal protection work.

 You need a dog who is brave, determined, and has a strong urge to please their handler.

 A dog well suited to protection work also needs to have a natural drive to protect and an inherent fearlessness.

-A dog who will get along well with your family, including children, but will protect you against an intruder or anyone trying to do you harm, like this trained Malinois, will generally set you back about $20,000.
+A dog who will get along well with your family, including children, but will protect you against an intruder or anyone trying to do you harm, will generally set you back about $20,000.

 If you need your dog to travel well on your personal jet or boat, be comfortable with livestock, or have other special requirements, you can expect to pay even more.

 Dogs who have been trained for specific police work or cross-trained so that they can both track down a target and attack when ordered will cost much more.

 Discounts are often given to police and military, so if you want a dog with police or military training but are a civilian you can expect to pay top dollar.